paul7dxb/Obsidian-Web-Dev/Deployments/AWS/AWS Developer/0 - Misc Exam Essentials.md

 - CloudWatch Alarm set on a High-Resolution Custom Metric can be triggered as often as **10 seconds**
 - CloudWatch Logs, Log Retention Policy defined at **Log Groups** level.

+# SAM

+- SAM is built on CloudFormation
+- SAM requires the Transform and Resources sections
+- Commands to know:
+- `sam build`: fetch dependencies and create local deployment artifacts
+- `sam package`: package and upload to Amazon S3, generate CF template
+- `sam deploy`: deploy to CloudFormation
+- SAM Policy templates for easy IAM policy definition
+- SAM is integrated with CodeDeploy to do deploy to Lambda aliases